Myocarditis is inflammation of your heart. Most people with this rare condition have mild illness and recover without complications.

 - tiredness and less ability to exercise

-See your doctor or nurse if you have had any of the above symptoms.
-Let them know if you have had cold symptoms, had a vaccine or started on a new medicine.
+See your doctor or nurse if you have had any of the above symptoms, and let them know if you have had cold symptoms, had a vaccine or started on a new medicine.

 How is myocarditis diagnosed?

 Often symptoms are mild and go away on their own and so can be undiagnosed.
 This is not a problem if the symptoms have cleared.
-Some of the tests you may be recommended include:
+Some of the tests you may need include: